 By JJ & Brittany from The Minivan Bucket List

 Before Utah became a state, it was first settled by members of The Church of Jesus Christ of Latter-Day Saints (incorrectly known as Mormons) fleeing religious persecution.
-The first pioneers arrived in the Salt Lake Valley in July 1847, and chose it as their new home when Brigham Young, the leader of the church at the time, declared, “This is the place.”
+The first pioneers arrived in the Salt Lake Valley in July 1847 and chose it as their new home when Brigham Young, the church leader at the time, declared, “This is the place.”

-Today, there’s a large 60-foot tall monument standing at the base of Emigration Canyon, where the pioneers first entered the valley.
+Today, a large 60-foot-tall monument stands at the base of Emigration Canyon, where the pioneers first entered the valley.
 It was completed in 1947 at the centennial celebration of the arrival of the pioneers to Salt Lake.
 Atop the monument stands sculptures of Brigham Young and two other church leaders.
-At the base of the monument are more sculptures honoring other explorers and settlers of the American West, like the infamous Donner Party and the Dominguez-Escalante expedition of Spaniards that explored the area in 1776.
+At the monument’s base are more sculptures honoring other explorers and settlers of the American West, like the infamous Donner Party and the Dominguez-Escalante expedition of Spaniards that explored the area in 1776.